Welcome to Key Stage 1

 The teachers are:

-We are also very lucky to be supported by three wonderful teaching assistants too:
+We are also very lucky to be supported by our wonderful teaching assistants too:

 As a whole department, we are always very excited to greet and welcome children into Key Stage 1.
 We want to do all we can to help the children transition happily and to reach their full potential throughout their time with us.